DiamondLightSource/PuckBarcodeReader/docs/code.md

     * pyperclip
     * numpy
     * scipy
-    * opencv-python==3.1.0.5
+    * opencv-python
     * PyQt5
+    * pylibdmtx
+    * pyinstaller

 * Download the source code for the Barcode scanner program from <https://github.com/DiamondLightSource/PuckBarcodeReader>
 * All of required packages can be installed using `pipenv`.
 To do this:
-    * To create a new virtual environment with all dependencies installed run `pipenv install --dev`
+    * To create a new virtual environment with all dependencies installed run `pipenv install --dev`.
+Alternatively you can use pip to install each of the needed dependency after creating and activating a new virtual envirolment.
 *  Activate the virtual envirolment
+* You may encounter a missing dll error - libdmtx-64.dll - which is required by pylibdmt.
+You can work around this problem by downloading the dll from: https://github.com/NaturalHistoryMuseum/pylibdmtx/issues/64  and manually adding it to you virtual env (.venv\Lib\site-packages\pylibdmtx\libdmtx-64.dll).
 *  `cd` into the dls_barcode folder.
 Then type `python main.py` to run the program.

 Running Tests